crossutility/Quantumult-X/README.md

 * Enable HTTP Analyzer can record whole HTTP request and response including body.
 * Filter works on UDP traffic and UDP destination port can be set as whitelist.
 * Server can have its own server_check_url instead of the global server_check_url.
-* Supports V2Ray websocket and websocket + tls over ss, read sample configuration for details.
+* Supports V2Ray websocket and websocket + tls over shadowsocks, read sample configuration for details.
 Only compatible with server side deployed by V2Ray not shadowsocks v2ray-plugin.
 * User-Agent(lower priority than Host) type of filter works on TUN traffic.
 * Customized DNS setting supports customized port and IPv6 address.
 * Improved the DNS mechanism by enable expired answers and start new query at the same time.